ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

 #. ``api_key``: The API key for your MeiliSearch instance.
    You can also set this to an environment variable using ``os.getenv()``.
-If no value is provided, the default API public API key for PyAnsys is used.
+If no value is provided, the default public API key for PyAnsys is used.

 #. ``index_uids``: A dictionary that provides a mapping between the unique
    identifier (UID) of an index and its